-Checklist for Making a Will
+Checklist for making a will

-Here we’ve put together a checklist for making a Will.
-This will help you understand the kind of decisions you’ll need to make, and what information you should start to gather.
+Here we’ve put together a checklist for making a will.
+This will help you understand the kind of decisions you’ll need to make and what information you should start to gather.

-Making a Will Checklist
+Making a will checklist

 There are different ways you can do this.
 You might leave everything to one person, such as your spouse.
-However, you should also decide who should inherit your Estate if your main beneficiary dies before you.
-So your Will could say that if your spouse dies before you, your two children should receive your Estate in equal shares.
+However, you should also decide who should inherit your estate if your main beneficiary dies before you.
+So your will could say that if your spouse dies before you, your two children should receive your estate in equal shares.

 You’ll need to provide the full names and addresses of all your beneficiaries.

-If you’re choosing individuals as your Executors then you’ll need to provide their full names and addresses.
+If you’re choosing individuals as your executors then you’ll need to provide their full names and addresses.

-You’ll need to provide the full names and addresses of your Legal Guardians.
+You’ll need to provide the full names and addresses of your legal guardians.

-You might also want to consider putting financial arrangements in place for your children.
-For example, you might want their inheritance to be placed in a Trust which they can only access at a certain age.
-See below for more information.
+One example of how a trust can be used if to protect your children's inheritance if they are still under 18.
+For example, you might want their inheritance to be placed in a trust which they can only access at a certain age.

-If you do decide to create a Trust, you’ll need to appoint Trustees who will manage the Trust on behalf of the beneficiary.
-Your Trustees could be the same people who act as your Executors.
+If you do decide to create a trust, you’ll need to appoint trustees who will manage the trust on behalf of the beneficiary.
+Your trustees could be the same people who act as your executors.

-You’ll need to provide the full names and addresses of your Trustees.
+You’ll need to provide the full names and addresses of your trustees.

-Other Wishes - You’ll then have the opportunity to record any other wishes that you have.
+You’ll then have the opportunity to record any other wishes that you have.
 Usually you’ll be asked if you have any specific funeral wishes, although you can leave it to your loved ones to sort out if you prefer.

 If you have any questions about the above, or you want to talk through your options, we can help you.